MicrosoftDocs/azure-devops-docs/docs/pipelines/get-started-yaml.md

 # Build a repository with YAML

-If you manage your code in GitHub or in Azure Repos Git, then you can use Azure Pipelines pipelines to easily build the repo by adding a YAML file to it.
-Azure Pipelines pipelines can be used to automate continuous integration (CI) for an application written in any programming language.
+If you manage your code in GitHub or in Azure Repos Git, then you can use Azure Pipelines to easily build the repo by adding a YAML file to it.
+Azure Pipelines can be used to automate continuous integration (CI) for an application written in any programming language.

 > [!NOTE]
 > To use YAML you must have the **Build YAML pipelines** [preview feature](../project/navigation/preview-features.md) enabled on your organization.